dwcoder/MM-The-Gearmaker/Characterbooks/CEO.md

 You corroborated with the CEO to spy on Wilbur.
 You found out that the French had contacted Wilbur and were offering him a research position, with practically unlimited funding.
 The Prime minister wasn't happy about this, and due to =his PM= earlier decision to block many of Wilbur's requests for funding, =he PM= was in an awkward position. =He PM= would either have to admit that =he PM= was wrong to reject Wilbur's initial requests, or keep on blocking him.
 Both of these would be politically unpopular.
 Perhaps it would all be better if Wilbur went away?

+Wilbur was completely a-political.
+Powerful, influential people who don't care for politics are oft a thorn in the side for politicians, who need them to care.

 ### =Narco heir=